-- All towns in Quest For Glory V; seeing as this installment of the series is based in a Fantasy Counterpart to Greece, this is justified seeing as all towns are close to water and have to live off of fishing.
+- All towns in Quest for Glory V; seeing as this installment of the series is based in a Fantasy Counterpart to Greece, this is justified as all towns are close to water and have to live off of fishing.

 - Kirkwall in Dragon Age II is one of these, though it's also the Adventure Town since the entire plot of the game is focused on the city and the area around it.

 - South Cape◊ from Illusion of Gaia.
 The hometown of the Kid Hero, it's where the game first starts.
 Ironically, you end up going north and travelling by land when you leave, instead of taking a boat.

 - Queynos and Freeport in Everquest.
 They also count as First Town for human characters.

 - The place where the title character works as a barmaid in the song "Brandy (You're a Fine Girl)" by The Looking Glass. ("There's a port/On a western bay/And it serves/A hundred ships a day")

 - Many coastal towns in Avernum 3.
 Unfortunately, the quarantine on the continent of Valorim has shut most of them down, and only a few actually allow transport anywhere.